Chapter 1· Turning Signs (Contents) References blog

 Living signs

-If the common cosmic dialogos has its own purposes deeper than those of the persons engaged in it, then it is virtually an agency capable of determining an interpretant for every sign, just as your bodymind can determine your actions through the medium of your intentions.
+If the ‘common’ dialogos has its own purposes beyond those of the persons engaged in it, then it is virtually an agency capable of determining an interpretant for every sign, just as your bodymind can determine your actions through the medium of your intentions.
 Peirce defines the interpretant as ‘that which the Sign produces in the Quasi-mind that is the Interpreter by determining the latter to a feeling, to an exertion, or to a Sign, which determination is the Interpretant’ (CP 4.536, 1906).

 The Sign creates something in the Mind of the Interpreter, which something, in that it has been so created by the sign, has been, in a mediate and relative way, also created by the Object of the Sign, although the Object is essentially other than the Sign.
 And this creature of the Sign is called the Interpretant.